houfeng0923/sublimetext-node-debugger/README.md

 ### Debugging

-1. open a node.js file
+1. open a node.js file in sublime text 2

 2. press ctrl+alt+b or click  item 'Nodejs Debug' on  contextmenu